AlexAdrian-Hamazaki/RL_COUP/README.md

 This repo contains a [pettingzoo](https://pettingzoo.farama.org/index.html) and [gymnasium](https://gymnasium.farama.org) compliant environment for multi-agent reinforcement learning

+The step function for the environment leverages previously designed assets from my object-orientated instantiation of the game's logic [found here](https://github.com/AlexAdrian-Hamazaki/COUP)

 ### Usage

 Basic usage of the environment is as follows.
 This pattern is compliant with pettingzoo environment requirements.